-Key Points to Note

-Redesign and further development

-This report for the Corporate Parenting Board continues to be developed.
+Key Points to Note Redesign and further development This report for the Corporate Parenting Board continues to be developed.
 Some 2014/15 out-turn figures remain provisional as final data is yet to be released.

-Demographics

-A considerably lower proportion of LAC are from BME backgrounds compared to the Wolverhampton CYP population.
+Demographics A considerably lower proportion of LAC are from BME backgrounds compared to the Wolverhampton CYP population.
 The number of Looked After Children has seen a continued decrease in October and November although considerable further reduction is required to bring Wolverhampton in line with our comparators.

-Placements

-In-house Foster Carers trend data shows that numbers of children placed with in-house foster carers has increased slightly, however due to the decrease in overall LAC numbers, the percentage is increasing at a faster rate.
+Placements In-house Foster Carers trend data shows that numbers of children placed with in-house foster carers continues to increase, however due to the decrease in overall LAC numbers, the percentage is increasing at a faster rate.
 The proportion of LAC placed more than 20 miles from home, has decreased slightly to 16% but remains in line with 2014/15 out-turn.
 The indicators that look at placement stability continue to show positive results and demonstrate that Looked After Children in Wolverhampton generally benefit from stable placements.

-Assessments and Reviews

-The average number of cases held by social workers in the LAC teams has fallen slightly from 22 to 21.

-The number of social workers that LAC have had shows that 40% of children who have been looked after for more than 12 months have had 3 or more social workers in the past year.
-This figure is a positive reduction from the November result of 44% with 3 or more social workers.

-Assessments and Reviews of Looked After Children in Wolverhampton remain generally up to date.
-The percentage of children that participated in their reviews remains lower at 91% compared to a 2014/15 result of 98%.
+Assessments and Reviews The number of social workers that LAC have had shows that 34% of children who have been looked after for more than 12 months have had 3 or more social workers in the past year.
+This figure is a positive reduction from the January result of 40% with 3 or more social workers.
+Assessments and Reviews of Looked After Children in Wolverhamptonhave seen a decrease over the year.
+The percentage of children that participated in their reviews remains lower at 87% compared to a 2014/15 result of 98%.
 This figure has stabilised but remains lower than expected and is likely be due to more accurate recording.

-Education

-The 2015 KS2 results show that performance of Wolverhampton LAC has deteriorated compared with 2014 across reading, writing and maths.
-2015 comparator data is not yet available

-As performance at this level has improved in Wolverhampton in general, the gap between Wolverhampton LAC and Wolverhampton students is increasing.
+Education The 2015 KS2 results show that performance of Wolverhampton LAC has deteriorated compared with 2014 across reading, writing and maths.
+2015 comparator data is not yet available As performance at this level has improved in Wolverhampton in general, the gap between Wolverhampton LAC and Wolverhampton students is increasing.
 GCSE performance is more positive compared with last years out-turn - with 20% of LAC achieving 5 GCSEs grade A-C including English and Maths compared to 17% last year.
 Please noted that small numbers can make these measurements volatile.
 For further information about the education attainment of LAC in Wolverhampton please refer to the Virtual School Head teacher annual report.

-Health

-The percentage of children with up to date dental checks was 86% at the end of January which remains an improvement on the 2014/15 out-turn figure of 81%.
+Health The percentage of children with up to date dental checks was 86% at the end of February which remains an improvement on the 2014/15 out-turn figure of 81%.
 This result remains significantly higher than the 60% of children in the general Wolverhampton population that have seen a dentist in the past 2 years which is falling.

-The percentage of health checks that are up to date has increased to 87% at the end of January, a significant improvement on the provisional year end out-turn of 82%.
+The percentage of health checks that are up to date has increased to 88% at the end of January, a significant improvement on the provisional year end out-turn of 82%.
 The majority of children who do not have up to date health checks are placed outside of the city.

-Leaving Care

-Adoption - Performance against adoption timescales continues to improve in some areas however, overall performance remains below national expectations.
+Leaving Care Adoption - Performance against adoption timescales continues to improve in some areas however, overall performance remains below national expectations.
 The publication of the updated 'Adoption Scorecard' is due imminently and will be fully analysed when available.